Tornjak

 Training Milestones for Tornjak

-Successful training for Tornjak respects this breed's good (patient approach needed) trainability profile and natural calm tendencies.
+Training results for a Tornjak depend on matching the method to the breed's real-world trainability profile and natural calm tendencies.
 Weeks one through four: focus on establishing trust and learning your Tornjak's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Tornjak owners should expect the training journey to require patience given this breed's good (patient approach needed) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources